remlapmot/git-and-github-for-os/docs/11-additional-topics.md

 - Common files to ignore are
   - `.Rhistory`
   - `.DS_Store`
-  - if using an RStudio project the `.Rproj.user` directory with syntax `.Rproj.user/`
+  - if using an RStudio project ignore the `.Rproj.user` directory with syntax `.Rproj.user/`
+- It is helpful to setup a global `.gitignore` file to ignore certain operating system files from all of your repositories, e.g., `.DS_Store` on macOS or `Thumbs.db` on Windows.
+To do this on macOS, following the example [here](https://stackoverflow.com/a/52678499), we could run the following commands in a shell

+    ```bash
+    echo ".DS_Store" > ~/.gitignore_global
+    git config --global core.excludesfile ~/.gitignore_global
+    ```

 ## GitHub repos contain more than just code
 - A repo for an R package will probably contain